-The Targeted Regional WA MenW Outbreak Response is a vaccination program against meningococcal disease being offered to people living in several specific locations in remote areas of WA.
-The program is a preventive response to an outbreak of MenW occurring in central Australia, mostly affecting Aboriginal people in the Northern Territory (NT) and the northern part of South Australia (SA).
-A case of meningococcal W disease reported on 4 October 2017 from the Ngaanyatjarra Lands in the northern Goldfields is likely to be linked to the central Australia outbreak.
+The Targeted Regional WA MenW Outbreak Response is a vaccination program for meningococcal disease being offered to people living in several specific locations in remote and regional areas of WA.
+The program is a preventive response to an outbreak of Meningococcal serogroup W (MenW) occurring in central Australia, affecting Aboriginal people in the Northern Territory (NT) and the northern part of South Australia (SA).
+In addition to the above, there have been four cases of MenW in WA Aboriginal children; three in the Goldfields region since early October, 2017 and one in the Midwest in early December 2017.

-Under this program, meningococcal A,C,W,Y (MenACWY) vaccine will be offered to all people aged 2 months and older living in WA communities with strong cultural links to the central Australian communities affected by the outbreak (these are the targeted areas).
+Under this program, meningococcal A, C, W, Y (MenACWY) vaccine will be offered to people at higher risk of MenW.